-It is against the law for anyone other than your parent or guardian to sell or give cigarettes to you if you are under 18.
-This includes herbs and other things that are smoked, even if they do not contain tobacco.
+It is against the law for anyone, other than your parent or guardian, to supply cigarettes to you if you are under 18.

 You cannot be forced to show ID by a shop keeper.
 But if you don’t, they probably won’t sell you cigarettes.
 Valid ID includes:

 - a drivers license; or